HDeiro/node-api-boilerplate/README.md

 - `route.ts`*, where you're going to link the path (i.e. `/engine`) with the settings desired for that endpoint (like the GET method defined in a controller).
 - `test.spec.ts`, test file where you're going to describe the test cases you want to apply in your endpoints (hopefully you're going to use it, right? 😁)

-> Important Note: We've defined a dynamic route loading strategy on `src/router.ts` where it will recursively read all `router.ts` files that exists inside of the `/src/endpoints` folder.
+> **Important Note**: We've defined a dynamic route loading strategy on `src/router.ts` where it will recursively read all `router.ts` files that exists inside of the `/src/endpoints` folder.
 Then it will dynamically define all the endpoints via `Application.use(<endpoint>, <ExpressRouter>)` method.
-So, whenever creating a new endpoint please stick to the pattern defined on the example (at least for the router file).
+So, whenever creating a new endpoint please stick to the pattern defined on the example (at least for the router file). \
+> \
+> With this approach you may be able to easily define strategies to filter when a module may be loaded or not (via feature toggles and things alike).